McZlatan-Bourne/luckygame/README.md

 [+] How it works

--- The havoc is caused only if the right number is guessed.
--- Feel free to try it out.
+-- The havoc is caused only if the right number is guessed.\n -- Feel free to try it out.
 The possibility of you guessing the right number is next to zero.